deficollective/defiscan/src/content/protocols/sky.md

 ## Autonomy

 Sky has a centralized dependency on Circle and its `USDC` stablecoin token.
 This is because users can mint `USDS` from `USDC` at a fixed 1:1 rate.
 This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
-This conversion may be stopped or paused in an emergency Sky Governance proposal.
+This conversion may be stopped or paused in an emergency _Sky Governance_ proposal.
 There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
 Nonetheless, at the time of writing, this debt ceiling is high enough that it does not prevent more than 50% of the collateral in Sky from being backed by `USDC`.
 The ceiling is explained further in the [dependencies](#dependencies) section.

 The Sky protocol also relies on Chronicle's oracle price feeds to assess the solvency of debt positions.
 The Chronicol protocol uses a system of validators hosted by various third parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
-Validators push price updates on-chain.
+Validators push price updates onchain.
 We found that any changes to the validator set are subject to a 7 days exit window.
 Chronicle thus achieves a _Medium_ centralization risk score as discussed in a separate report [here](./chronicle.md).

 An Oracle Security Module (`OSM`) enforces a 1-hour delay on price updates, and the _Sky Governance_ can freeze the current price to prevent further updates in case of emergency.
 The price feed provider could be changed through a governance proposal.